pmusic/pm-web-life/README.md

 Database
 ---
 Right now I'm using SQLite.
+The database file is db/pmweblife.db; a "starter" version is in the git repository.

 Web Server
 ---
-Then just have your php-enabled webserver of choice point to the `web` directory.
+Point your php-enabled webserver to the `web` directory.